GBKS/bitcoin-design/funding.md

-# Bitcoin Open Design Sustainability
+# Bitcoin open design funding

 Open design is about solving design problems together via collaboration and shared resources.
 We benefit from the collective efforts from the community, and we each contribute in our own ways.